reuben-john/job-tracker/README.md

 * Add job application log
 * Edit job application log
 * User AUTH to limit data access
+* Apply styling using django-bootstrap

 ### TODO

-* Apply styling using django-bootstrap
+* Figure out other things to add
 * Switch to using PostgreSQL instead of SQLite